 We eat what we like.
 And we absorb important nutrients with our food.
 However, thorough chewing alone is not enough [...]

-This food makes your gut happy…
+This food will make your gut happy

 …and of course, you too!
 For a while now scientists have been investigating the connection between emotions and the intestinal flora.
 The research is not quite that far advanced yet, but there are already first indications that a wrong diet also influences the mind.
 Even psychotherapists are now taking a closer look at nutrition in order to increase the success of therapy.
 In short: if the gut is not happy, you are not either.
 Probiotic and fiber-rich foods are the key.
 Here you can find out which foods contain as much of it as possible.

 We, humans, are actually herbivores, that is why you do everything right with vegetables, fruit, and grain on the menu.
 If you are wondering whether only a vegetarian diet can bring success, there is an all-clear.
 Your intestine can also process meat, but it needs help from vegetables for this.
 Eat what’s good for you, as long as it includes these three favorite substances that your gut loves: fiber, resistant starch, and lactic acid bacteria.

 Dietary fiber – not only for vegetarians